-- · LTIC awards included at grant value and not earned until 2021, 60% of which will be based on the achievement of performance goals. - · Change in the value of SERP the retirement plan available to executives that qualify to restore retirement benefits lost under the Company's qualified plan, due to limits imposed by the IRS, the ultimate value of which will not be paid or determined until after retirement.
-Changes in the value of the defined benefit plan have been included in both the CEO's and median employee's total compensation amounts. - Automobile and country club allowances only available to certain key executives of the Company.
+- LTIC awards included at grant date value and not earned until 2022, 60% of which will be based on the achievement of performance goals. - Change in the value of SERP the retirement plan available to executives that qualify, the ultimate value of which will not be paid or determined until after retirement.
+The amount included in compensation represents a point in time, present value measurement, from the last day of the current year from the last day of the prior year and is highly dependent on the discount rate, the value of which can fluctuate significantly from year to year.
+For 2019, this change represented \$1,232,892 or 36% of the total compensation reported for the CEO in the Summary Compensation Table and had a significant impact on the pay ratio. - Automobile and country club allowances only available to certain key executives of the Company.